greencloudcomputing/docs/docs/api/function.md

 1. Name - a non unique character string used to represent the function.
 2. Language - the language that the function is written in.

-    At the time of writing Green Cloud supports -:
+    At the time of writing GreenCloud supports -:

     GoLang, Node JS, Python, C#, Ruby